circus-tent/circus/docs/source/installation.rst

 More on Requirements
 ====================

-Circus uses:
+Circus works with:

 - Python 2.6, 2.7, 3.2 or 3.3
-- zeromq >= 2.1.10 (you can use the 2.x or the 3.x series)
+- zeromq >= 2.1.10
+    - The version of zeromq supported is ultimately determined by what version of `pyzmq <https://github.com/zeromq/pyzmq>` is installed by pip during circus installation.
+    - Their current releases supports 2.x (limited), 3.x, and 4.x ZeroMQ versions.

 When you install circus, the latest versions of the Python dependencies will be pulled out for you.